About Drew Gray Miller

 He is licensed to practice law in Pennsylvania, Florida and the District of Columbia, as well as in front of the Supreme Court of the United States.

-Drew was born and raised in the Pittsburgh area and still lives in Southwestern Pennsylvania with his wife, Terri, their French Bulldog and Chihuahua/Pug rescue dog.
+Drew was born and raised in the Pittsburgh area and still lives in Southwestern Pennsylvania with his wife, French Bulldog and Chihuahua/Pug rescue dog.